IPGP/rinexmod/README.md

 	./get_m3g_sitelogs.py OUTPUTFOLDER (-d)
 ```

-## rinexmod error messages
+## RinexMod error messages

-Rinexmod will prompt errors when arguments are wrong.
+RinexMod will prompt errors when arguments are wrong.
 Appart from this, it will prompt and save to file errors and waring
 occuring on specific files from the rinex list.
 Here are the error codes :

 `01 - The specified file does not exists`